117/repeat/README.md

 ![](https://badgen.net/badge/code%20style/prettier/ff51bc)

 > **Looking for Repeat.js?:**
-> This new take on repeat will soon be isomorphic in addition to supporting the same scheduling features as before.
+> This new take on repeat will soon support the same scheduling features as before.
 However if you are dependent on the old version you can get it here: `npm install repeat@0.0.6`

 ### install